stacksgov/sips/sips/sip-027/sip-027-non-sequential-multisig-transactions.md

 In order for this SIP to activate, the following criteria must be met by the set of Stacked STX:

-- At least double the amount of Stacked STX locked by the largest Stacker in the cycle preceding the vote must vote at all to activate this SIP.
+- At least 80 million Stacked STX must participate in the vote to activate this SIP.
-- Of the Stacked STX that vote, at least 70% of them must vote "yes."
+- Of the Stacked STX that vote, at least 80% of them must vote "yes."

 The voting addresses will be: